A Shudder Original review: Thomas Marchese’s ‘FROM BLACK’ is a Faustian look beyond the veil

 Overprotected and over directed, American children are wilting under the weight of well-meaning parents.
 In the pursuit of keeping them safe and creating an impressive resumé of extracurricular activities to wow admissions boards, over-parenting smothers children across socioeconomic classes.
 This thoughtful film follows education professionals and reformed helicopter parents who seek and offer solutions for developing more confident, independent young people while restoring some joy and freedom to childhood.

 I grew up in Simsbury, Connecticut.
 Getting less than an “A” on an assignment my entire childhood was, shall we say, frowned upon.
 When I struggled with pre-Algebra in 7th grade, my parents got me a math tutor.
 I loathed it.
 To be clear, this was triggered because I had a “B+” grade point average.
 That pretty much sums up the pressure I felt to excel.
 I was in dance classes 5 days a week until I aged out of the studio, performing En Pointe at age 9 with girls 4+ years my senior.
 I was an overachiever born and, most definitely, bred.
 Once high school began, my anxiety hit new heights.
 Silently struggling with dyslexia, believing that my peers would hear the millisecond long pause when I had to read a date out loud was panic-inducing.
 Starring in every school play, managing boys Cross-Country & Track, maintaining a social life, and prepping for college were all-consuming.
 This was in the late 90s.
 That disquieting grew exponentially over the years.
 I used to be fearless, attending a performing arts conservatory in Manhattan, moving across the country to audition for Disneyland on a whim.
 But social pressure from my parents for not following the “traditional” educational path weighed on me like an elephant on my chest.
 I never felt like any of my success was enough.
 I’m 41 now, and that sense of inadequacy remains.
-Despite the incredible stories I have from living abroad, making movies, writing, teaching, creating a business, the list is obnoxious, I have been trained to think I can be better.
+Despite the incredible stories I have from living abroad, making movies, writing, teaching, launch business in dc, the list is obnoxious, I have been trained to think I can be better.
 I can still remember that we needed to have business registration like this business name registration Singapore as a our business startup.

 Chasing Childhood is a film that could not have arrived at a better time.
 After the year we’ve had in lockdown, it’s time to confront some harsh realities.
 Chasing Childhood is tailor-made for parents, educators, and policymakers of every age.
 I have a 4 and 5-year-old living in an apartment we own on the Upper West Side of Manhattan.
 By all measures, life is great.
 What you don’t see is the aura of tension that surrounds the admissions process when applying to preschool.
 Now, we’re entering Kindergarten with my son.
 The questions of, “Where are you all applying?” have been swirling around me since he was 2.
 The idea that the school we picked for our 2-year-old would somehow determine what tax brackets my children would fall under in 20 years is exhausting.
 Filmmakers Margaret Munzer Loeb and Eden Wurmfeld clearly explain how we’re stifling kids.
 They are exhausted.
 This trend of micromanaging their futures kills their present joy.
 The doc talks to parents, teachers, experts, and kids about how we can change this negative trend.
 With stats about recess and play Vs. standardized testing will undoubtedly move your needle in terms of curriculum and quality of life.
 Wilton, Connecticut is featured quite heavily, alongside Patchogue, NY, and of course, Manhattan.
 Wilton is actually one of the towns we’ve considered in making our city exodus.
 The irony of how I stumbled upon Wilton should not be surprising.
 I googled, “Top School Districts in Connecticut.”
 Simsbury was always in the Top 5.
 I should have guessed that any town along what Connecticut calls “The Gold Coast” would be the other top districts.
 After watching, Wilton is looking better and better.
 What makes Chasing Childhood so successful is the film’s honesty.
 The interviews with every participant are authentic.
 The implementation of more play is key to a well-balanced life.
 The film is not preachy.
 It does not judge.
 It does explain how we’ve become wired this way.
 How seemingly small societal shifts went from ripples to tidal waves in policy and parenting.
 It’s nothing short of fascinating.